 (5) Educate/inform and empower communities to foster project ownership and sustainability.

 Maternal Health in 99% of developing countries is poorly addressed resulting in deaths and disabilities.
 According to WHO reports (November 2015), an estimated 830 women die every day due to pregnancy and childbirth related preventable and treatable causes.
 The number one cause being postpartum hemorrhage (excessive bleeding after birth).
 Other major causes include pre-eclampsia/eclampsia, unsafe abortions, and obstructed labor yet with appropriate skills through training, existing health systems strengthened, and available technology and resources are 100% preventable.
-CSI is working with health facilities, midwives, and community leaders to address the high maternal mortality rates.
+CSI is working with health facilities, midwives, and community leaders to improve quality of maternal health services.

 Newborns and Children including preterm babies and stillbirths are dying in numbers, three quarters of all newborn deaths occur in the first week of life.
 Many of these deaths are happening in low- and middle-income countries, where there's an acute and persistent deficit in quality health services, accessibility barriers, and poor delivery of health services and information especially in rural areas.
 Low-cost low-tech interventions can optimize child survival and thrival by reducing loss of life due to preventable vaccine diseases, newborn complications and diseases such as diarrhea, pneumonia, and malaria.
 CSI basic interventions to save lives of newborns and children U5 contributes to improved first 1,000 days of life.

 Adolescents and Youth the world's largest untapped potential is ballooning and efforts to meet and address their needs is no longer an option, especially for the girl child, if we are to achieve global prosperity.
-CSI programs such as Keeping Youth Healthy, Alive, Informed (HAI) and Girl Talk, Girl Power work with schools and local organizations to educate, empower, and inform this vulnerable age group.
-CSI is considered an expert in frequent outreach and mass sensitization to steadily increase community awareness on the importance of investing in the girl child.
+CSI programs such as Safina, Keeping Youth Healthy, Alive, Informed (HAI) and Girl Talk, Girl Power work with schools, communities, and local organizations to educate, empower, and inform this vulnerable age group.
+CSI is considered an expert in outreach and mass sensitization to steadily increase community awareness, drive demand and political will to invest in adolescents and youth.

 Family Planning and Reproductive Health services and information remain inadequately used due to access, affordability, convenience, and cultural attitudes and misconceptions.
 The demand may not be visible or loud; however, in many community-based activities where CSI offers various health services and information, need for family planning services is always shared by community members.
 Young people face greater challenges in accessing family planning/reproductive health services and information mainly due to societal and cultural attitudes.
 CSI's program Saving Lives at Birth includes increasing access to modern family planning and reproductive health services.